 - Roast in the preheated oven at 400 F for 30 minutes.

 - While the squash is being roasted, prepare the apples.
 I used 4 apples (2 red and 2 green for presentation purposes.
 Core the apples and slice each one length-wise.

-- Place sliced apples into a large bowl, add brown sugar, cinnamon, lemon juice, and mix.
+- Place sliced apples into a large bowl, add brown sugar, cinnamon, and lemon juice, and mix.
 Let apples sit for about 15 minutes to release juices.

 - In a large pan, heat 2 tablespoons of butter on high heat.
-Add sliced apples (without juice at the bottom of the pan) cook on high heat for about 3 or 5 minutes, checking periodically.
-After 3 or 5 minutes, flip sliced apples to the other side and let them cook on medium-high heat for another 3 or 5 minutes.
+Add sliced apples (without juice at the bottom of the pan) and cook on high heat for about 3 or 5 minutes, checking periodically.
+After 3 or 5 minutes, flip the sliced apples to the other side and let them cook on medium-high heat for another 3 or 5 minutes.
 Remove from heat.

 - Depending on how hot your stove gets, it might take you less or more time to cook apples, the key is to brown them or even get a slightly “burned” effect.
 But don’t overdo it, once the apples have this “roasted” appearance.